aomnak/nodesnow-task-api/README.md

 - **JWT-based authentication** with Passport.js
 - Password hashing with bcrypt for secure storage
 - Protected routes using JwtAuthGuard
+- 🛡️ JWT tokens are generated using `jsonwebtoken` with a secret loaded from environment variables (`JWT_SECRET`).
+  Tokens expire in 1 hour.
+All protected routes require a valid token sent via `Authorization: Bearer <token>`.

 ### API Documentation
 - **Swagger UI** auto-generated API documentation